Abimael10/architect-chain/README.md

 > *A blockchain implementation in Rust with UTXO model, proof-of-work consensus, and P2P networking*

+> *Looking for contributions to test in environments outside Debian based distributions*

 ## QUICK START

 For a good start I compiled the essential commands in the Makefile I attached to the root of this repo so that the command handling is a little bit handy!
 (They are a ton...)